BenjaTK/Gaea/README.md

 Like in Blender, you can add modifiers to your generations to smooth out terrain, add walls, and more.

+## More to come...

+Island generators, dungeons with rooms, more modifiers.
+Soon™

 # 📦 Installation

 1. Download the project files